terminalcloud/apps/docs/erpnext.md

 ## Usage

-Just spin-up your container based on this snapshot and click over "Test your installation here".
+Just spin-up your container based on this snapshot and click to "Test your installation here".
 Login with your admin credentials and and configure your ERP based on your needs.